 Automotive service business intelligence (read “accurate mechanic shop service recommendations”) has become my obsession.
 It all started after deciding to own an automotive mechanic shop late in my professional career.
 I thought that with extensive business, computer science and accounting experience, making a profit in the Aftermarket automotive service business would be a breeze.
 Boy was I wrong!

+Welcome to the SI Auto Pro blog!
 This blog will focus on:

 - data mining technology,